superbryndev/livekit-evals/examples/README.md

 - 📞 Call duration and metadata
 - 🔍 System prompts and configuration

-Check your logs for `SPEECHIFY_WEBHOOK_SENT` to confirm successful delivery!
+Check your logs for `SUPERBRYN_WEBHOOK_SENT` to confirm successful delivery!